 Senior Content Director, Power & Motion and Machine Design

-Bob Vavra is the Senior Content Director of Power & Motion and its sister publication Machine Design.
-Vavra has had a long career in publishing, media and events.
-He has covered all aspects of manufacturing for the past 20 years and is a regular attendee at events such as IMTS and Hannover Messe.
-Vavra is also a sought-after webcast moderator and event emcee, and has presided over events in the U.S., Germany and China.
+Bob Vavra is the former Senior Content Director of Power & Motion and its sister publication Machine Design.
+After a long career in publishing, media and events, and covering all aspects of manufacturing for over 20 years, Vavra retired from the industry.